Close Menu

 Can you get a home dog pregnancy test?

 Unlike humans, who can just pop out and buy a home pregnancy testing kit from a chemist or supermarket, dogs need to have their pregnancy confirmed by a vet.
-You should try to give the vet your best estimate of the time of mating, because methods of confiming a dog pregnancy are time sensitive.
+You should try to give the vet your best estimate of the time of mating, because methods of confirming a dog pregnancy are time sensitive.
 Your vet may use a hormone test, an ultra-sound or a physical examination, involving palpating your dog’s abdomen.

 What should dog owners consider when thinking about breeding from their dog?